 The purpose of a lanyard stop switch is to turn off the engine when the operator moves far enough away from the operator's position (as in accidental ejection from the operator's position) to activate the switch.
-Tiller handle outboards and some remote control units are equipped with a lanyard stop switch.
 A lanyard stop switch can be installed as an accessory - generally on the dashboard or side adjacent to the operator's position.